Microsoft 365 Business Frequently Asked Questions

 Microsoft 365 Business may be purchased through a Microsoft Partner or directly from Microsoft.
 In choosing whether to purchase directly from Microsoft or via a Microsoft Partner, you should consider your on-staff capability and desire to maintain an IT infrastructure.
 A Microsoft Partner can help you deploy and manage your IT infrastructure including Microsoft solutions.

-How much will Microsoft 365 Business cost?
+How much does Microsoft 365 Business cost?

 Is there a cap to how many Microsoft 365 Business seats a customer can have?